jarney/gyoji/README.md

 * Assignment expressions may not be used inline.
 Assignment is always a "statement-level" expression, so "a=(b=c+2)" isn't valid.
 This is ok because it is often difficult to read in this style and doesn't really add anything to the function of the language.
 * Function-calls must be inline (?)
 Is this even possible with C grammar?
 Can we not do sin(a)+sin(b)?
 Must we always put these in intermediates?
 What about get(a)++;
 * Comma expressions are not a thing.
 This is rarely used and little known.
 It adds nothing to the language.
+* Variable declaration is different mostly because this is required in order to get a non-ambiguous syntax.
+The reason for this is that user-defined types cannot, in general, be distinguished from user-defined variable names without an additional syntax cue.
+  For example char *a; might be a variable named "char" multiplied by a variable named "a".
+We could try to rule this out by altering the statement expression syntax to permit only "assignment" and "function call" at the top-level, but that would preclude expressions like *a++ = *b++ becuase you could still do 'x*y = d' which could be construed as a pointer to x.
+The "var" keyword tells us that we are definitely looking for a type name next, similar to the 'typedef' keyword.

 Additional features:
 * Namespace declarations